Skip to main content

 Introduction

 Many readers might not be familiar with the data and models supporting human-caused climate change.
 They may not be aware that climate scientists are almost unanimous in supporting climate data and models.
 As in any field, however, you will find outliers who don't and whose ideas carry disproportionate weight among climate change skeptics.
-Hence, we provide the basic data to show the relationship between increasing atmospheric CO2 to global warming, drought and flooding, ocean acidification, and biodiversity loss.
+Hence, we provide basic data to show the relationships among increasing atmospheric CO2 levels, global warming, drought and flooding, ocean acidification, and biodiversity loss.
 We also provide supportive information, allowing users to address questions from those who question the reality of present human-induced climate change.
-We don't shy away from using basic physics as well since most students studying biochemistry at the level found in this book have also studied physics and biology.
+We don't shy away from using basic physics either, since most students studying biochemistry at the level covered in this book have also studied physics and biology.
 In subsequent sections, we will address the biochemical consequences of climate change and how biochemistry can help mitigate it.

 Greenhouse Effect

 Before the advent of the Industrial Revolution, the Earth's climate was fairly constant since the last ice age, which peaked about 22,000 years ago (YA) and ended about 12,000 YA.
 There have been short (on a geological time scale) cooling periods since the end of the last ice age.
 Humans evolved around 200,000 years ago, with modern civilizations arising about 4000 BCE, so it could be said that humans are ice-age peoples (a distinctly Northern Hemisphere perspective).
-Humans have had the benefits of a fairly stable climate since then.
+Humans have benefited from a fairly stable climate since then.

 The sun's energy warms the Earth.
-If the Earth did not radiate back into space an equivalent amount of energy, it would slowly and continually warm.
-The Earth reflects energy in the form of light.
-In addition, as the Earth is heated by the sun, the Earth releases heat in the form of infrared light (as do all warm objects).
-Earth's temperatures are stable when the sum of the energy emitted by the Earth equals the energy it receives from the sun.
+If the Earth did not radiate back into space an amount of energy equal to what it receives, it would slowly and continually warm.
+The Earth reflects energy as light.
+In addition, as the Earth is heated by the sun, it emits infrared radiation (as do all warm objects).
+Earth's temperatures are stable when the energy it emits equals the energy it receives from the sun.
 This is illustrated in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\): Energy balance for Earth as it adsorbs and emits solar radiation

 Relatively constant levels of atmospheric CO2 have enabled our stable climate, a trace atmospheric gas, which has hovered around 280 parts per million (ppm) until the start of the Industrial Revolution in 1770.
-CO2 is a greenhouse gas, which, as anyone who has run an IR spectra knows, absorbs in the infrared.
-CO2 in the atmosphere absorbs some of the infrared radiation released by the Earth, allowing the Earth to be warmer than in its absence.
+CO2 is a greenhouse gas, which, as anyone who has run an IR spectrum knows, absorbs in the infrared.
+CO2 in the atmosphere absorbs some of the infrared radiation emitted by the Earth, allowing the Earth to be warmer than it would be in its absence.
 The CO2 effectively acts as an insulating blanket.
 In fact, without CO2 or other "greenhouse" gases, the Earth would be completely covered by snow.

 Other greenhouse gases in the atmosphere include methane and nitrous oxide.
 The IR spectra of these gases are shown in Figure \(\PageIndex{2}\).
 Students who have taken organic chemistry labs and obtained IR spectra of samples always blank the instrument to remove spectral signals from both CO2 and H2O.